 Bull Disposition: no aggressive, high-headed, dangerous bulls have ever been kept for breeding, even if they are A2A2 Polled Jersey bulls.

 Maternal Instinct: Mother cows care for their calves and teach them how to graze.

 NOTE: We do NOT select for size!
 We don’t measure the height of our cows or bulls.
 We have found that selection for the above characteristics produces a moderate-sized Jersey cow that has a mature weight of between 800-900 pounds.
 Many of our cows would be considered to be “small standard,” perhaps even “mid-sized,” but we do not practice single-trait selection for height.

 Holt Creek Jerseys are 100% Grass-fed.
 That means no grain, ever.

 Holt Creek Jerseys are Ranch-Raised.
-That means no confinement, ever.
-Calves are naturally suckled by their own mother or by a nurse cow for 6-8 months to ensure proper endocrine development and superior health.
+This means that calves are naturally suckled by their own mother or by a nurse cow in a herd setting on pasture for 6-8 months to ensure proper endocrine development and superior health.

 The Holt Creek Jerseys 10-Star Rating System: